Meet Dr. Pearson

 addition, Dr. Pearson had served as the Medical Consultant for the world

 renowned Golden Door spa, in Escondido,for nearly 25 years.
+Currently, he serves as the team physician for the San Diego Gulls hockey team.

 In August 2004, Dr. Pearson served as a volunteer staff physician at the United States Olympic Training Center, in Colorado Springs.